yangzhengca/shopify-frontend-internship-challenge/README.md

 ## Live Demo
 [https://spaces-tagram.netlify.app](https://spaces-tagram.netlify.app)

-## .env in root folder
+## How to run this app locally

+First, clone this repository.

+### `git clone git@github.com:yangzhengca/shopify-frontend-internship-challenge.git`

+Then, create a .env file in the root folder, add following code, and replace "your nasa api key" with your own NASA API key.
+Apply a NASA API key at [https://api.nasa.gov/](https://api.nasa.gov/).

-REACT_APP_API_KEY = "your nasa api key"
+### `REACT_APP_API_KEY = "your nasa api key"`

-## Available Scripts

-In the project directory, you can run:
+In the project directory, to install needed packages, run:

+### `npm install`

+Then, run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.